 The shape of choice

-A sleepy creature wakes up inside an agapanthus, while a sugar bird faces the world upside down, suspended midair in a triangle, with one foot on a kappertjie, the other on a agt-dae-genees and a red trumpet waiting underneath.
+A sleepy creature wakes up while a little tit is suspended midair in a triangular choice, with one foot was on a kappertjie, the other on a agt-dae-genees and a red trumpet waiting underneath.

 The Love Letter

-This pot is made after Johannes Vermeer’s painting by the same name.
-Here a woman receives a proposal on Whats App from her lover, not written in words but as a single symbol – an apple.
-She understands its content in its context while she considers his offer of one more apple.
+Johannes Vermeer made a painting called -The Love Letter, 1666.
+I had it in mind when I made this drawing of young girl receiving a Whats App from her lover, not written in words but as a picture emoji of a single green apple.
+She understands its content in its context as she considers the offer of one more apple.